 There have been rare cases of inflammation of the heart reported after COVID-19 vaccination.
 Most people who had this recovered following rest and simple treatments.

-It is not yet clear if it was caused by the vaccines, but get urgent medical advice if you have any of these symptoms within a few days of being vaccinated:
+Get urgent medical advice if you have any of these symptoms within a few days of being vaccinated:

 - chest pain